BalajiDany/lantern-web-client/README.md

 <!-- LICENSE -->
 ## License

-Apache-2.0 License - Please have a look at the [LICENSE.md](LICENSE.md) for more details.
+Apache-2.0 License - Please have a look at the [LICENSE](LICENSE) for more details.

 <!-- CONTACT -->
 ## Contact